Generate and Understand CRON Expressions with Precision

 Type directly into the main cron input field.
 The tool validates the expression and shows an error if it doesn't have exactly 5 parts.

-Use the five input fields (minute, hour, day, month, day of week) to build your expression visually.
-Each field supports:
+Use the five dropdown fields (minute, hour, day, month, day of week) to build your expression visually.
+Each field includes extensive preset options:

-The tool validates each field to ensure values are within valid ranges.
-Invalid expressions show a descriptive error message.
+The tool validates each field individually to ensure values are within valid ranges.
+Invalid expressions show descriptive error messages, and individual field errors are highlighted in red.

 Four special characters allow you to create complex schedules with minimal syntax: